Art-Sells/Arells/Build-Notes.md

 **If initial Bitcoin amount is less than USDC amount, then "buy" equivalent BTC before exporting so for example: You start with 0.00121 BTC worth $200 when Bitcoin is at $60,000.
 To maintain the same value ($205), when the price of Bitcoin falls to $10,000, you buy Bitcoin using your $205 in USDC.
 At $10,000 per Bitcoin, you would get: $205 / $10,000 = 0.0205 BTC.**

 ### Testing
+- Create a separate HPMarchitecture (take from prior HPMarchitecture in main before v1 launch merge from test) for the concept (for demonstration purposes)
+- Add function to compare total amount in USDC & CBBTC with Vatop Groups and if it doesn't match, then delete correspondingly (in case anyone transacts with their wallet-address outside HPM-MASS)
+- TARGET_USD_BALANCE in MASS apis need to be adjusted, maybe create a shortfall of if it's less than $.005, then fund it until it hits $.01?
 - Create New Export Wallet Address for Selling and Exporting USDC/CBBTC
 - supplicateUSDtoWBTC (with holdMASS function revoked)
 - - If holdMASS is true for all vatopGroups, then start internal countdown (test with simple 30 second countdown) until reset holdMASS to false after countdown API connected to email (always todays date Hawaiian time) [mm/dd/yr], next update replaces Date? (only if all supplicateWBTCtoUSDCs are true then start time)… Update every 24~ hours.